AkshayDalavai/UniversityGuide/README.md

 # Project Setup
 `cd UniversityGuide/frontend` to learn how to setup the frontend of the project <br>
-`cd UniversityGuide/frontend` to learn how to setup the backend of the project
+`cd UniversityGuide` to learn how to setup the backend of the project